X-pose/CSV2UV/README.md

 _Report bugs as Issues with reproduction steps and sample CSV._

 ## License & Attribution
-- This project is open source.
+- This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

 - You must attribute original concept to **Ettenmure** and link their repository in ACKNOWLEDGEMENTS and the README.